Omnilore-DB/USC-Fall-2024/README.md

-This is the repository developed by the Spring 2025 Team and is currently in production on AWS
+This is the repository developed by the USC Spring 2025 Team and is currently in production on AWS
 _________________________________________________________________________________________________________

 <!-- already have the elastic IP configured on the EC2 instance with the OS at least Amazon Linux 2023 -->